VMML/vmmlib/RELNOTES.md

 * updates in frustum_culler

 ###Unit Tests
-* Boolean global results of every test are now consistent with every subtest
+* boolean global results of every test are now consistent with every subtest

 ## Documentation